Autopilot features in rules

 What if I'm using the legacy Get summary dynamic variable?

 You'll still have access to the Get summary dynamic variable in any existing rules and macros.
-To use the new Generate summary dynamic variable, you must have the Enterprise plan with the Autopilot add-on enabled.
+To use the new Summarize with Autopilot dynamic variable, you must have the Enterprise plan with the Autopilot add-on enabled.

 Why am I seeing an error when testing AI steps?